 Languages– Native English, fluent Spanish and a bit of French

 Work– Eight and a half years so far as a secondary school teacher of English language and English literature (I’ve also taught a bit of Media Studies and Drama along the way).
 Key Stage 3, GCSE/IGCSE and AS/A levels.
 I have taught at secondary schools in both England and Spain.

-This has officially been a process of twelve months and counting but some of the poems are from up to eight years ago!
+This was officially a creative process of eighteen months but some of the poems are from up to eight years ago!
 It will consist of three chapters and is intended to be read as a loose narrative but not chronologically.
 The poems track the places, spaces, life and love across growing up in England and my move to Spain with all the lessons along the way.